Skip to main content

 • The debate must include at least two candidates.

 Internal Revenue Service (IRS) rules provide that 501(c)(3) organizations "may not participate or intervene, directly or indirectly, in any political campaign on behalf of or in opposition to any candidate for public office."
-This prohibition applies to campaigns for public office at all levels — federal, state and local.
+This prohibition applies to campaigns for public office at all levels — federal, state, and local.
 A violation of IRS rules could jeopardize the tax-exempt status of the 501(c)(3) organization responsible.

 A 501(c)(3) organization may sponsor nonpartisan voter education projects, such as debates, provided certain rules are followed.
-The guiding principal for such debates is that there be fair and impartial treatment of all candidates, with nothing that promotes or advances one candidate over another.
+The guiding principle for such debates is that there be fair and impartial treatment of all candidates, with nothing that promotes or advances one candidate over another.

 "Empty Chair" Debates